 Choosing the Right Wood

-The first step is choosing the right wood.
+The first step is choosing the right wood for your bow.
 You can’t just pick up any old branch and call it a day.
 Any hardwood will do for making a survival bow.
 The type of hardwood will depend on where you live, but include woods such as maple, beech, oak, ash, yew, hickory, black locust, and orange.

 When you are out in the forest, you might not know what types of trees are around you.
 In this case, you will have to know how to identify good bow wood.
 You can test the branches of trees as follows: